jisaacfriend/lol-conqueror/README.md

 Like Championify, LoL Conqueror will download item builds from many different popular websites and then import them into the game for you to use in-game.
 Simple!

-Since LoL Conqueror is an Electron app, Windows 10 and Mac OS are both supported.
+Since LoL Conqueror is an Electron app, Windows 10, Mac OS, and Linux are all supported.

 ## Features
 * Supports Summoner's Rift and ARAM